DWRL-Texas/Ultrasonic-with-LCD/README.md

-# Ultrasonic-with-LCD
+# Ultrasonic with LCD
-This project uses the Ultrasonic sensor and displays its sensor data on an LCD screen.
+This project uses the Ultrasonic sensor and displays its sensor data on a LCD1602 screen.

 ## Parts: